Environmental protection regulations

 The implementation of the above-mentioned directives by the EU member states serves to support the CO2 regulations in Europe.
 These are aimed not only at vehicle manufacturers, but also at other sectors such as the mineral oil industry.
 Vehicle taxes based on CO2 emissions are having a similar steering effect; many EU member states have already incorporated CO2 elements into their rules on vehicle taxation.

 Heavy commercial vehicles first put into operation from 2014 onwards are already subject to the stricter emission requirements of the Euro 6 standard in accordance with Regulation (EU) No 582/2011.
-At the same time as the CO2 legislation for passenger cars and light commercial vehicles, the EU is also preparing more comprehensive regulation of CO2 emissions in heavy commercial vehicles.
+Alongside the CO2 legislation for passenger cars and light commercial vehicles, the EU is preparing more comprehensive regulation of CO2 emissions in heavy commercial vehicles.
 Simply setting an overarching limit for these vehicles – such as that in place for passenger cars and light commercial vehicles – would require an extremely complex set of rules because of the wide range of variants.
-For this reason, the European Commission is working with independent scientific institutions and the European Automobile Manufacturers’ Association (ACEA), to prepare a simulation-based method called the Vehicle Energy Consumption Calculation Tool (VECTO).
+For this reason, the European Commission has worked with independent scientific institutions and the European Automobile Manufacturers’ Association (ACEA) to prepare a simulation-based method called the Vehicle Energy Consumption Calculation Tool (VECTO).
 This can be used to determine the CO2 emissions of heavy commercial vehicles of over 7.5 tonnes based on their typical use (short-haul, regional, distribution and long-haul trips, service on construction sites and as municipal vehicles, city buses, intercity buses and coaches).
-A legislative proposal for the CO2 certification of heavy commercial vehicles and regulations on the reporting and monitoring of CO2 figures are expected in the first half of 2017.
-A compulsory CO2 declaration is expected for selected vehicle categories, probably from 2018 (initially long-haul and regional distribution vehicles, later also buses and other segments), with the captured data initially being used to enable the customer to compare information, and for certification and monitoring purposes.
+A legislative proposal for the CO2 certification of heavy commercial vehicles and regulations on the reporting and monitoring of CO2 figures was presented in May 2017; the legislation for the declaration of CO2 figures for heavy commercial vehicles came into effect in January 2018.
+A CO2 declaration will be compulsory for selected vehicle categories from 2019 (initially long-haul and regional distribution vehicles, later also buses and other segments), with the captured data first being used to enable the customer to compare information and for certification and monitoring purposes.
 Further vehicle categories are likely to be included as time progresses.
-As part of its strategy to decarbonize transport, the European Commission has also announced that it will be presenting a proposal regarding the introduction of CO2 standards for heavy commercial vehicles by the end of 2019.
-A public consultation that constitutes the basis for further regulatory measures ended in the fall of 2016.
-The European Commission placed particular emphasis on the role of the public sector in procuring low-emission or zero-emission vehicles, for example city buses.
+As part of its strategy to decarbonize transport, the European Commission has also announced that it will be presenting a proposal regarding the introduction of CO2 standards for heavy commercial vehicles by the end of its term of office in 2019.
+The European Commission is currently working on the specific embodiment of such standards and has collected data from manufacturers to define a starting point and mandatory reduction targets for the future.
+An initial legislative proposal on CO2 standards for heavy commercial vehicles is expected in May 2018.

 Manufacturers of heavy commercial vehicles are urging the adoption of a system for quantifying CO2 figures that looks at the vehicle as a whole and not simply at the engine or the tractor, and thus also includes the trailers and bodywork.
 This transparency should increase competition for more fuel-efficient and thus more CO2-efficient commercial vehicles and as a result decrease CO2 emissions.

 In the Power Engineering segment, the International Maritime Organization (IMO) has introduced the International Convention for the Prevention of Pollution from Ships (MARine POLlution – MARPOL), with which limits on emissions from marine engines will be lowered in phases.
-A significant reduction of the sulfur content in marine fuel has been confirmed with effect from January 1, 2020.
-In addition, the IMO has decided on a number of emission control areas in Europe and in the United States/Canada that will be subject to special environmental regulations.
-Expansion to other regions such as the Mediterranean or Japan is already being planned; further regions such as the Black Sea, Alaska, Australia or South Korea are also in discussion.
-In addition, emission limits also apply, for example, under EU Directive 1997/68/EC and in accordance with the regulations of the US Environmental Protection Agency (EPA).
+A reduction of the sulfur content in marine fuel has been confirmed with effect from January 1, 2020.
+In addition, the IMO has decided on a number of emission control areas in Europe and in the USA/Canada that will be subject to special environmental regulations.
+Expansion to further regions such as the Mediterranean or Japan is already being planned; other regions such as the Black Sea, Alaska, Australia or South Korea are also in discussion.
+In addition, emission limits also apply, for example, under Regulation (EU) 2016/1628 and in accordance with the regulations of the US Environmental Protection Agency (EPA).
 As regards stationary equipment, there are a number of national rules in place worldwide that limit permitted emissions.
 On December 18, 2008, the World Bank Group set limits for gas and diesel engines in its “Environmental, Health, and Safety Guidelines for Thermal Power Plants”, which are required to be applied if individual countries have adopted no national requirements of their own, or ones that are less strict than those of the World Bank Group.
+These are currently being revised.
 In addition, the United Nations adopted the Convention on Long-range Transboundary Air Pollution back in 1979, setting limits on total emissions as well as nitrogen oxide for the signatory states (including all EU states, other countries in Eastern Europe, the USA and Canada).
 Enhancements to the product portfolio in the Power Engineering segment focus on improving the efficiency of the equipment and systems.

 In certain (sub-)sectors of industry, there is a risk that production will be transferred to countries outside Europe due to the amended provisions governing emissions trading, a phenomenon referred to as “carbon leakage”.
 A consistent quantity of certificates will be allocated to these sectors free of charge for the period from 2013 to 2020 on the basis of the pan-EU benchmarks.
 The automotive industry was included in the new carbon leakage list that came into effect in 2015.
 As a result, individual plants at European locations of the Volkswagen Group will receive additional certificates free of charge by the end of the third trading period.

 In addition to the EU member states, other countries in which the Volkswagen Group has production sites are also considering introducing an emissions trading system.
-Seven pilot projects are running in China, for example, although they have not so far affected the Volkswagen Group.
-The Chinese government is planning a national emissions trading system that it says will enter into force as early as 2017.
-Experts consider this to be unrealistic, however.
-So far, no detailed information is available on the form the trading system will take.
+Seven corresponding pilot projects are running in China, for example, although they have not so far affected the Volkswagen Group.
+The Chinese government officially implemented a national emissions trading system at the end of 2017.
+Initially, the impact will only be on the energy generation sector; a gradual expansion is being planned.